usaid-cs/yesterday-i-learned/finance.md

-> "Everybody needs money.
+>> "Everybody needs money.
 That's why they call it money." - Danny

+- Pay off your house aggressively if you can either get better returns with that money pay in the meantime, or if you feel good about paying off your house.
+- The more units there are in a condo building, the more likely it is for one unit to be affected by other units.
+The more likely something is going to happen to your unit, the less likely it is that an insurance company would want to insure you.
+[And when only a few insurance companies are willing to participate, the premium increases](https://globalnews.ca/news/6237709/bc-strata-insurance-surge/) because even the lowest bidder is very expensive.
 - [Biweekly (once every two weeks) employees usually receive 26 paycheques per year](https://smallbusiness.chron.com/difference-between-biweekly-semimonthly-payroll-23886.html); semimonthly employees receive 24, and each payment is 8% more.
 - The term [blue chip](https://en.wikipedia.org/wiki/Blue_chip_%28stock_market%29) stocks came from poker, where the highest-valued chip (at least at the time) is blue, at \$25.
 - The difference between a [heavy user](http://www.businessdictionary.com/definition/heavy-users.html) and a light user is light users have other things to keep them occupied.